Line art

-Line art or line drawing is any image that consists of distinct straight lines or curves placed against a background (usually plain), without gradations in shade (darkness) or hue (color) to represent two-dimensional or three-dimensional objects.
+Line art or line drawing is any image that consists of distinct straight lines or curved lines placed against a background (usually plain).
+Two-dimensional or three-dimensional objects are often represented through shade (darkness) or hue (color).
 Line art can use lines of different colors, although line art is usually monochromatic.

+Several techniques used in printmaking largely or entirely use lines, such as engraving, etching and woodcut, and drawings with pen or pencil may be made up of lines.

 Techniques

 Line art emphasizes form and drawings, of several (few) constant widths (as in technical illustrations), or of freely varying widths (as in brush work or engraving).
 Line art may tend towards realism (as in much of Gustave Doré's work), or it may be a caricature, cartoon, ideograph, or glyph.

 Form

 One of the most fundamental elements of art is the line.
 An important feature of a line is that it indicates the edge of a two-dimensional (flat) shape or a three-dimensional form.
 A shape can be indicated by means of an outline, and a three-dimensional form can be indicated by contour lines.